 There are no restrictions on visiting.
 Your friends and family are welcome to visit at any time.
 However for fire safety precautions, it is a requirement that all visitors sign in and out of the home in the visitor’s book at reception.*

 Our home is locked for the security of residents and the team.
 Visitors should ring the bell for access and a member of the team will let them in.
-We welcome families to join in the entertainment organized within the home and to accompany you on trips out.
+We welcome families to join in the entertainment organised within the home and to accompany you on trips out.
 If families would like to join you on trips out please notify the reception in advance.

 If your family and friends are unable to visit as often as they would like they may telephone at any time day or night, we do suggest considering meal times.